Shopify Vs. WooCommerce: Which One Is Best For You?

 Basic Shopify - $29

 Sell unlimited products and manage all of your products, orders, and client information from your Shopify admin page.
 The plan comes with a blog engine, in case you want to include blog posts and articles for your customers.
-The basic plan also comes with SSL security certificate that secures your store and customers’ data.
+The basic plan also comes with an SSL security certificate that secures your store and customers’ data.

 Gives you all the features of the Basic plan with a host of improvements and features for your store, including professional reports and greater insights into your sales trends.
 This plan helps you analyze the behavior of your consumers when they visit your store.